devuloopers/KNet/README.md

    not auto-navigate merely because background verification changed.
 7. The app rediscovers the paired desktop on the local network.
 A previously observed LAN address is not treated as durable device identity.
-8. Inspection starts only after explicit user action and routes supported traffic through the authenticated KNet data plane.
+8. Inspection starts only after explicit user action and routes the implemented inspectable path through the authenticated KNet data plane.

 ### Platform implementations